 As a general rule the personal information we collect from those who use our Web Services is held in strict confidence and, except in limited circumstances as permitted or required by law, is not disclosed to third parties without your consent, express or implied.

-With your consent your personal information may be shared between Moodys Gartner Tax Law LLP, Moodys US and Moodys LLP for the purposes set out above.
+With your consent, your personal information may be shared between Moodys Tax Law, Moodys US and Moodys Private Client LLP for the purposes set out above.

 Your Choices With Respect to the Collection and Use of Your Personal Information